 - Damages: the death resulted in measurable losses like medical expenses, lost income, or emotional pain for the family.

-The job of an Aurora wrongful death attorney is to gather evidence, build a strong case, and seek justice for your loved one.
+An Aurora wrongful death attorney works to collect evidence, build a compelling case, and fight for justice on behalf of your loved one.

 Who Can File an Illinois Wrongful Death Lawsuit?